Recognition ideas for saying Happy Birthday to your staff

 Plants are fantastic for employee wellbeing and performance, too – and there's science to back it up.
 A study carried out by Exeter University found that, when an office featured one plant per square metre, employee performance on memory retention tests improved, while an earlier study from NASA found that plants can help to remove over 100 volatile organic compounds from the air.
 The latter study was done in space, of course, but you can expect similar air purification impacts here on Earth!

 4. personalised stationery

-Do you have an employee you could do with that little extra nudge to stay organized?
+Do you have an employee who could do with that little extra nudge to stay organized?
 Some bespoke stationery makes the perfect gift for an office colleague.
 There’s a great range out there to cater for all tastes – whether it be silly slogan pencils (these amazing Simpsons-themed ones, anyone?), a named mug or a more grown-up diary, taking the time for personalisation really elevates this gift.

-Companies such as FiloFax and Kikki K offer great letter embossing services for you to add a name, job role or funny anecdote – just make sure it’s office-appropriate!
+Companies such as FiloFax and Kikki K offer great letter embossing services for you to add a name, job role or funny anecdote – just make sure it’s office appropriate!

 5. A birthday day off

 Simple but effective, a bonus holiday day for birthdays is something many companies have introduced as a way to allow employees to really celebrate in style.
 Naturally, this is more practical in some companies than others – if you have a small team all born in the month of a big deadline you might have some issues!